 That’s A Wrap!

-So there you have it: ways to spend your time in Nairobi.
+So there you have it, ways to spend your time in this African destination.
 From many national parks to historical museums, Nairobi is a perfect way to enjoy the best of what Kenya’s capital city offers.
-Before booking your trip, make sure to read up on GOV.UK for news and travel advice for Kenya.
-So, are you going?
-What are you waiting for?
-Go have that trip of a lifetime!
+Remember, before booking your trip, read up on GOV.UK for news and travel advice.

 author-sign